tglewis1993/OpenGLPlane/README.txt

 by different scopes.
 I did band all this global information into a singular structure to try and neaten the code up a bit, but it essentially works the same is if they were all individual variables.
 Secondly I would add more objects to at least one of the scenes.
 An idea I had would be to add a falling sphere in mode 5, The Reverse Water Droplet mode.
 The animation of the plane would only begin when the sphere and plane collided.
 This would show interaction between objects in the scene, effectively working as primitive physics.
+I would also like to expand the pixel shader to include lighting.
+I would like to introduce a Phong Blinn shader model to provide shadows.